“I can connect students to beautiful experiences with whole foods through education and service.”

 “Paul Newman and the Newman’s Own Foundation have been a partner of FoodCorps since the very beginning, and it’s so powerful to see the impact we have made in the last 10+ years together.
 We are excited that free school meals are gaining true momentum at the state level, but we have more work to do to ensure that by 2030, every child has access to food education and nourishing food in school.” – Curt Ellis, FoodCorps Co-Founder & Co-CEO

-There are many ways for you to get involved by donating directly to FoodCorps, applying to become a FoodCorps service member, or joining their network of advocates to help effect policy change at the state and federal level.
+There are many ways for you to get involved by donating directly to FoodCorps, signing up to receive their newsletter, applying to become a FoodCorps service member, or joining their network of advocates to help effect policy change at the state and federal level.

 It’s 2023 and time to ensure that every child has the nourishment they need to thrive.